scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

 ## Modifiers

-Every definition except packages and package objects have associated an modifiers object that contains the following data:
+Every definition except packages and package objects have associated a modifiers object that contains the following data:

 1. `FlagSet`, a set of bits that characterizes the given definition.
 2. Private within name (e.g. `foo` in `private[foo] def f`).